iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Update guide

-We have built a [codemod tool](https://github.com/iTwin/codemods) using the [jscodeshift](https://github.com/facebook/jscodeshift) toolkit which should serve as a starting point for updating your project to use the new 3.0 packages of itwinjs-core.
+To aid in the update from iModel.js 2.x, a [codemod tool](https://github.com/iTwin/codemods) using [JSCodeshift](https://github.com/facebook/jscodeshift) has been released which should serve as a starting point for updating your project to iTwin.js 3.0.
 Please see the included [readme.md](https://github.com/iTwin/codemods#readme) for instructions on running the tool against your project.

 ## Updated minimum requirements